-The Frenchman Tatchun Road meanders east from the Klondike Highway to the Campbell Highway along the Tatchun Hills.
-There are three Yukon Gov't campgrounds at lakes along this road and we had it in mind to visit each of them.
+The Frenchman-Tatchun Road meanders east from the Klondike Highway to the Campbell Highway along the Tatchun Hills.
+There are three Yukon Gov't campgrounds at lakes along this road.

 Looking west from the Klondike Highway between Dawson City and Stewart Crossing